Accretion of Dense Clumps in the Periastron Passage of Eta Carinae: NUMERICAL SET UP

 We perform the numerical simulations in the Cartesian geometry $(x,y,z)$ mode of the code (a 3D calculation).
 In most runs there are 119 grid points along each axis.
 The size of all cells is the same, but the length along the three axes is not equal, i.e., the cells are not cubes, but rather boxes.
 The computational volume includes only one side of the orbital plane.
 To confirm the adequacy of the resolution, we run a case with 189 cells along each axis.
 We found the differences between the low and high resolution runs to be small, and therefore consider the lower resolution runs to be adequate for representing the colliding winds.

 In most simulations, the grid size is $2.12 \AU \times 7.45 \AU \times 7.45 \AU$, along the $x,y,z$ directions, respectively, where the secondary is along the positive $x$-axis at periastron.
 At the location of each star we inject its appropriate wind.
 The primary wind was injected from a cube of size $15\times15\times15$ cells around it.
 The secondary wind was injected from a box of size $11\times7\times7$ cells around it.
 This prevents the primary wind to reach a distance closer than 6 cells (along the $x$ axis) and 4 cells (along the y and z axis) from the center of the secondary .
 The boundary conditions of the simulation box are outflows at the $6$ sides of the box.
-Namely, the gas that flows out the numerical grid cannot come back into the grid.